mjbondra/koa-session-mongoose/README.md

 console.log('listening on port 3000');
 ```

-You can specify model name, collection name, and expiration time (in seconds):
+You can optionally specify model name, collection name, expiration time (in seconds), and Mongoose connection:

 ```
+var mongooseConnection = mongoose.createConnection('mongodb://some_host/some_db');

 app.use(session({
   store: mongooseStore.create({
-    model: 'KoaSession',
     collection: 'koaSessions',
+    connection: mongooseConnection,
-    expires: 60 * 60 * 24 * 7	// 1 week
+    expires: 60 * 60 * 24 * 14, // 2 weeks is the default
+    model: 'KoaSession'
   })
 }));